vittaliy79/PhotoFileManager/README.md

 # PhotoFileManager

+Photo File Manager helps to remove unselected photos after retouching.
+Just specify the path of your raw photos and the subfolder in that folder where you have results after retouching.

+The app will compare two folders and show all files grouped by the subfolder files that have been retouched.
+You can then move or remove files that were not selected to be retouched.

-Project is using the ImageMagick as the CR2 conversion tool
+The project is using the ImageMagick as the CR2 conversion tool.

 ### Install ImageMagick
 First, you need to install ImageMagick on the server where your application will run.